 - Tailor-made for your business – Biggest challenge of most BI tools are that they are designed for the technical audience with complex interface and over-designed functionality.
 It is paramount that self-serve BI solution is designed with a non-technical audience in mind to help even a novice create and analyze their reports with ease and accuracy.
 Creating a self-service BI culture that’s customized to your organization can help you use data as a competitive advantage.

 - Beautiful Dashboards with a Brain – The purpose of BI is to reach actionable conclusions and present responsive dashboards to decision makers–and a lot of this depends on smart and beautiful dashboards.
-A lot of tools provide great charts, colours and graphics but lack a basic business intelligence technology at the backend to handle multiple data sources and heavy volumes.
+A lot of tools provide great charts, colors and graphics but lack a basic business intelligence technology at the backend to handle multiple data sources and heavy volumes.
 With data coming in at ad-hoc intervals as well as real-time streaming, it is imperative that users can create their own visualizations with a few clicks and without IT having to intervene.
-What’s more is that it should be easy to configure, manipulate as required
+What’s more is that it should be easy to configure, manipulate as required.

-- Agile & reliable– Once implemented, self-service BI systems should allow quick and easy manoeuvring without dependency on the IT department.
+- Agile & reliable– Once implemented, self-service BI systems should allow quick and easy maneuvering without dependency on the IT department.
 These services, often provided by a third party partner like CloudMoyo with expertise in the self-service BI space, can provide assistance when you need it, and deliver reports and analyses in a timely fashion — freeing up your power users and IT team.